aksugat/ComfyUI-INT8-Fast-ROCM/README.md

 I would also like to point out that we beat Nunchaku INT4 on every quality measurement in the [Quality Metrics](Metrics.md)

-Measured on an 8gb 5060, same settings:
+Klein 9B, Measured on an 8gb 5060, same settings as the 3090 run:

 | Format | Speed (s/it) ↓ | Relative Speedup |
 |-------|--------------|------------------|